Sbeltran16/Chirper/README.md

 1. in the project root `git init`
 2. `git add .` to add all the starter code
 3. `git commit -m "setup boilerplate"`
-4. go to github and create your github and create a repo (Without a readme or liscense you can add that later!)
+4. go to github and create your github and create a repo (Without a readme or license you can add that later!)
 5. copy the remote address
 6. In your terminal add the remote `git remote add origin yourGithubRepo'sAddressGoesHere`
 7. `git pull origin master` If a screen pulls up asking you to do something just press `:q` and then `enter` (thats vim btw :) )